ooibowei/traffic/README.md

 * Directions: East & West

 ## **Flask App for Hourly Forecasts**
 We deployed the model on a webapp using a Flask backend and a React frontend.
-The app can be accessed at [to be inserted] and screenshots are shown below.
+The app can be accessed at https://trafficapp.netlify.app/ and screenshots are shown below.
 <img src="images/app1.png" width="840"><br>
 <img src="images/app2.png" width="840">